Earth Day Worldview

 This moral duty to seek the welfare of all creation is

-a far superior basis
+a far superior basis for environmental awareness than

 the misanthropy of people like Pianka.
-Keep
+Keep this in mind

 on this "Earth Day": Which worldview would you rather